sohmxdd/LuminaScope-Lite/README.md

 Using a **neural network model**, it learns to identify subtle patterns in astrophysical parameters and distinguish between *confirmed exoplanets* and *false positives*.

-This *Lite version* represents the foundational phase of the larger **LuminaScope Project**, envisioned to integrate directly with **SPIRAL**, a personalized AI observatory system.
+This *Lite version* represents the foundational phase of the larger LuminaScope project — focusing on accuracy, interpretability, and scientific reproducibility.

 ---